braph-software/BRAPH-2/README.md

 ### For developers

-BRAPH 2.0 is designed to be an open community-driven project, and the code is freely available on GitHub at <a href="https://github.com/softmatterlab/BRAPH-2-Matlab">https://github.com/softmatterlab/BRAPH-2-Matlab</a>.
+BRAPH 2.0 is designed to be an open community-driven project, and the code is freely available on this GitHub repository at [BRAPH 2.0 Releases](../../releases).
 Developers can contribute to BRAPH 2.0 at various levels of complexity, ranging from editing existing pipelines and adapting example scripts to implementing entirely new features.

-The software architecture of BRAPH 2.0 provides a clear structure for developers to understand and extend the functionality of the software.
-All objects in BRAPH 2.0 are derived from a base object called <code>Element</code>.
-The core code includes the compiler (<code>genesis</code>), the essential source code (<code>src</code>), and the GUI functionalities (<code>gui</code>).
-Developers can easily add new elements such as brain surfaces, atlases, example scripts, GUI pipelines, graphs, measures, data types, data importers, data exporters, and analyses.
-By writing new elements and recompiling the code, the new elements and their functionalities are immediately integrated into the GUI.

-For all details on how to do this, refer to the BRAPH 2.0 [developer tutorials](https://github.com/giovannivolpe/BRAPH-2-Matlab-beta/tree/develop/tutorials/developers).
+For the details on how to do this, refer to the [BRAPH 2.0 Developer Tutorials](tutorials/developers).

 ## Contribute to BRAPH 2.0